3mdeb/openpower-coreboot-docs/devnotes/porting.md

 > Partitions can be "flashed" while the file is mounted, as long as host
 > platform doesn't try to access it simultaneously.

+Sometimes this command fails with timeout, in that case repeat it until it succeeds.
 Optionally, success can be tested with:

 ```shell
 root@talos:~# mboxctl --lpc-state